highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

-One exception worth knowing when a script asserts on section state: if the selected system's configuration is invalid — normally a fresh install whose ROM files are missing — the menu expands its Configuration section by itself and pulses the config button (`C64Config` / `OpenApple2ConfigButton`) orange until the configuration becomes valid or the button is clicked.
+One exception worth knowing when a script asserts on section state: if the selected system's configuration is invalid — normally a fresh install whose ROM files are missing — the menu expands its Configuration section by itself and pulses the config button (`C64Config` / `OpenApple2ConfigButton` / `OpenOricConfigButton`) orange until the configuration becomes valid or the button is clicked.
 So a Configuration section found already expanded is a signal about the config, not a leftover from an earlier step.
 The pulse is a `Background` change driven from the view (shared `ButtonFlashController`) and is not exposed through the accessibility tree; a screenshot is the only